Free Wills – pros and cons

 If any of these threats are a concern to you, a free Will may not be the best option.

-You should also be aware that the free Will providers will likely also try to sign you up for other services, such as being the executor of your estate.
-There is nothing wrong with this – but double-check the cost as they could be much higher than other options, a few extra percent on your total estate can be an incredible amount of money!
+You should also be aware that the free Will providers will likely also try to sign you up for other services which are certainly not free – such as being the executor of your estate.
+There is nothing wrong with this but double-check the cost as they could be much higher than other options, a few extra percent on your total estate can be an incredible amount of money!

 Donation to charity